Paddock Mall: 2020s

 On October 5, 2022, it was announced that the former Sears store would be redeveloped into a mixed-use development.
-The development is currently under construction.
+The development was named Paddock Market.

 On December 23, 2023, a targeted shooting at Paddock Mall in Ocala, Florida, resulted in one dead (David Nathaniel Barron) and one injured.
 Mall evacuation took place, and a person of interest was sought.
-The motive is unknown, and the investigation is ongoing.
-Witnesses described chaos.
+The motive was unknown.
 One man killed, one woman shot in the leg at Paddock Mall in Ocala; suspect Albert Shell Jr. was arrested on January 8, 2024.

+On July 29, 2025, Washington Prime Group sold Paddock Mall to CBL Properties.

+In December, 2025, Paddock Market opened in the former Sears utilizing most of the building.
+The former Sears Auto Center, attached to the mall complex, was sold to Restaurant Depot Ocala.